 This is director-actress Noémie Lvovsky’s hit dramedy of last fall, which has received thirteen César award nominations (French Oscars), tying the César record.
 The ceremony is this evening, so we’ll see how many it actually wins.
-The pic is a French version of Francis Coppola’s ‘Peggy Sue Got Married’, where the 40-year old protag, Camille (Lvovksy’s character), is being dumped by her husband—whom she met in high school, so the only man she’s ever been with—for a younger woman and whose life is falling apart as a result, so gets transported back in time to right matters and make it so she never got involved with the jerk to begin with.
+The pic is a French version of Francis Coppola’s ‘Peggy Sue Got Married’, where the 40-year-old protag, Camille (Lvovksy’s character), is being dumped by her husband—whom she met in high school, so the only man she’s ever been with—for a younger woman and whose life is falling apart as a result, so gets transported back in time to right matters and make it so she never got involved with the jerk to begin with.
 The movie is thus Camille back in the 11th grade and at home with her parents, though in her 40-year old body.
 For those who were teens in France in the mid 1980s, the pic is a trip down memory lane.
-I thought it was pleasant and entertaining enough, though wasn’t as bowled over as were local critics, who positively loved the pic (spectator reviews on Allociné, while grosso modo positive, were somewhat more tepid).
+I thought it was pleasant and entertaining enough, though wasn’t as bowled over as were local critics, who positively loved it (spectator reviews on Allociné, while grosso modo positive, were somewhat more tepid).
 US critics who saw it at Cannes last year were also generally, though not unreservedly, positive (here and here), though I do agree with Variety’s Justin Chang, who called it “an amiable comedy that ultimately goes on too long without taking its back-to-the-past premise in an emotionally satisfying direction.”
 US foreign film aficionados will be able to decide for themselves whenever it opens outre-Atlantique (I predict they’ll like it).

 BTW, the film’s English title, ‘Camille Rewinds’, in an inaccurate rendering of the original.
 “Redouble” is the third person present tense of the verb redoubler, which means to repeat a grade (in school).
 Thus, Camille repeats the grade (here, the 11th)…

 Two films have received ten César nominations each for tonight’s ceremony, ‘Amour’ and ‘Les Adieux à la reine’ (‘Farewell, My Queen’), both of which I’ve posted on.
 The first I liked, bien évidemment (did anyone not?
-I do know one actually, but he’s an outlier, on this as on cinema in general); the second I did not like at all.
+I do know one actually, but he’s an outlier, on this as on cinema in general) [SEE UPDATE]; the second I did not like at all.
 Or, rather, it bored me to tears.
 ‘Holy Motors’, which I have not seen, received nine nominations.
 I avoided this when it hit the salles and despite the dithyrambic reviews, as it looked a little too much like David Cronenberg’s ‘Cosmopolis, which I absolutely HATED.
 But a couple of friends whose taste I trust have praised it to the heavens—including the one with whom I saw ‘Cosmopolis’, and who entirely shared my sentiments on it—, so I’ll catch it on DVD at some point.

 One film that has received two César acting nominations is Pascal Bonitzer’s ‘Cherchez Hortenese’, with the always good Jean-Pierre Bacri and Kristin Scott Thomas.
 A “loquacious Gallic dramedy” as one US critic called it, “a pleasant, lightweight piece of entertainment, very French in spirit,” in the words of another.
 Yes, very French, including the title itself, that refers to a Rimbaud poem, which not a soul outside France (academic specialists of 19th century French literature excepted) will know a thing about.
 The film was perfectly acceptable, though also entirely forgettable.
 One little problem I had with it was that the Bacri and Claude Rich characters—who were son and father (and are the film’s two César nominees)—were both fifteen years older—in appearance and real life—than their characters in the film (e.g. Claude Rich looks to be in his 80s in the film, but the maximum retirement age of state functionaries, of which his character is, is 67).
 It’s a detail but a distracting one.